allebone/help.omni.af.mil/docs/PEX/StanEval.md

 Sets the primary evaluation \(Flight or Task phase\) to complete.
 This does not include Ground or Knowledge phase requisites, which may still be incomplete.
 The primary eval complete date is the date of the last worksheet.
 Once set, the primary eval must be set to Remove \(incomplete\) to add a worksheet.
 Opening and editing a worksheet wil reset the button to incomplete.
 This also generates the evaluation’s expiration date and feeds the scheduling module.

 **Evaluation Form Ready For Final Edits**
 Once the Primary Eval is set to complete but before the first signature is in place, you have the option to manually edit the form.
 In the top right corner of the Eval Details page, you will see Evaluation Is Complete and Evaluation Form Ready For Final Edits.
 Open the form using the View Form button and make any required edits.
 The actual signature fields are not editable, digital or manual.
-Al other fields can be edited but date fields must have dates and be in the correct date format.
+All other fields can be edited but date fields must have dates and be in the correct date format.
 Click the Save Revisions button when finished editing.

 !!! note "Note"
       Changes made using this edit feature will appear on the form itself but do not affect data presented in the displays.
 For example, if the expiration date of the evaluation is Jan 2020 and you manually set it to Aug 2021, all PEX calculations and displays will show Jan 2020 but the form itself will read Aug 2021.